ClassicOldSong/Apollo/README.md

 Apollo uses SudoVDA for virtual display.
 It featurs auto resolution and framerate matching for your Artemis/Moonlight clients.
 The virtual display is created upon the stream starts and removed once the app quits. **If you couldn't notice a new virtual display being added or removed when the stream starts/quits, then there might be a misconfiguration of the driver or you're still have other presisting virtual display connected.**

-The virtual display works just like any physically attached monitors with SudoVDA, Windows will remember the monitor position config natively, there's completely no need for a super complicated solution to "fix" resolutions for your monitors.
-Unlike all other solutions that reuses one identity or generate a random one each time for any virtual display sessions, Apollo assigns a fixed identity for each Artemis client, or use a dedicated identity each app if using other Moonlight clients.
+The virtual display works just like any physically attached monitors with SudoVDA, there's completely no need for a super complicated solution to "fix" resolution configurations for your devices.
+Unlike all other solutions that reuses one identity or generate a random one each time for any virtual display sessions, **Apollo assigns a fixed identity for each Artemis/Moonlight client, so your display configuration will be automatically remembered and managed by Windows natively.**

 ## Configuration for dual GPU laptops